Ways To Attack a Network:

 Ping

-Internet compatible system, including all current Windows versions.
+Internet compatible system, including all current Windows

 the following PING command: